-We all want our children to be happy and to grow up into happier, responsible adults, to be successful in their future careers, to have good relationships.
 We want our kids to be mentally and physically healthy, both when they’re in their childhood and when they grow up.
-To help you with that, this article will guide you to develop some early happiness habits that can go a long way towards raising happy kids.
+To help with that, this article will guide you to develop some early happiness habits that can go a long way towards raising happy kids.

 As shown in studies, children who are actively taught by their parents to be more optimistic are proven to be half as likely to become depressed when they start adolescence.
 Optimists are also physically and mentally more healthy and more successful in many areas of their life, as studies, sports, career, and marriage.

 Therefore, for both you and your child to be happier in a more sustainable way, you should start to practice optimism in your child’s youth.
 Perhaps you could write down or talk about both of your daily blessings, or look forward to a happy event together, as their friend’s birthday party.

 Though it is normal to want to boast about your child’s achievements to your friends and family, but beware.
 It is scientifically proven when you overly focus on your child’s achievements while associating those with their natural abilities, your child is substantially more likely to develop depression, anxiety, substance abuse, and other mental health disorders, in their later life.